cdrlos/cdrlos.github.io/_posts/2021-02-19-random-walks.md

 ### Simple Random Walk on $$\mathbf{Z}^2$$

 We will start with the case of $$\mathbf{Z}^2$$ as it is the first non-trivial example of a simple random walk. $$\mathbf{Z}^2$$ is of course the integer lattice in $$\mathbf{R}^2$$ and has the prototypical basis $$\{(1,0),(0,1)\}$$.

-The following is just a test.
-I can't get D3js to work with Jekyll yet.
-Plotly appears to be working?

-{% include plotly/brownian_mot.html %}